-In reliance on the reviews and discussions referred to above, the Audit Committee recommended to the Board of Directors (and the Board of Directors has approved) that the audited consolidated financial statements be included in the Company's Annual Report on Form 10-K for the year ended December 31, 2009 for filing with the SEC.
+In reliance on the reviews and discussions referred to above, the Audit Committee recommended to the Board of Directors (and the Board of Directors has approved) that the audited consolidated financial statements, as restated, be included for filing with the SEC in the Company's Annual Report on Form 10-K for the year ended December 31, 2009, as amended.
+Further information regarding such restated financial statements and a material weakness in internal controls related to the initial classification and subsequent accounting of registered warrants as liabilities or equity instruments that resulted in the restatement of the 2009 financial statements, can be found in such Annual Report on Form 10-K, as amended.
 The Audit Committee and the Board of Directors have also recommended the selection of Ernst & Young LLP as the Company's independent auditors for the fiscal year ending December 31, 2010.